MySQL Workbench includes methods to improve user accessibility.

-On Windows, a MySQL Workbench Theming preference tab is available that also supports a High Contrast color theme.
+On Windows, the Fonts & Colors preference tab also includes a "Color Scheme" configuration section.
+From here, you can enable the High Contrast color theme.
 This theme preference affects the MySQL Workbench GUI.

 On Windows, MySQL Workbench supports MSAA, which allows use of screen reader applications with MySQL Workbench.